garytaylor/agileproxy/README.md

 v0.1.11 Further improved database tidy up.
-        AGILE_PROXY_ENV can now set the environment at server startup conditions handling improved in routing
+        AGILE_PROXY_ENV can now set the environment at server startup conditions handling improved in routing v0.1.12 Added a 'Direct' server which is a simple HTTP server that response to the stubs - also allows for static dirs to be hosted.